-Is your vision getting g blurry?
-Do you have an Increased sensitivity to glare?
+Is your vision getting blurry?
+Do you have an increased sensitivity to glare?
 Do you feel there is a film over your eye?
 You may be developing cataracts.
 Over 22 million people over the age of 40 have cataracts, and this number is expected to swell to over 30 million by the year 2020.
-While the thought of losing your vision can be scary, Maehara Eye Surgery & Laser provides Cataract Surgery to the Honolulu and Waipahu areas.
+While the thought of losing your vision can be scary, Maehara Eye Surgery & Laser provides cataract surgery to the Honolulu and Waipahu areas.
 At Maehara Eye Surgery & Laser, we have vast experience with cataract surgery, removing the clouded lens and replacing it with a clear artificial lens called an intraocular lens (IOL).
 We want to help you restore your vision.

 What are Cataracts?

 A cataract is a dense, cloudy area that forms in eye’s natural lens, the transparent film that focuses the images as seen by the eye on the light-sensitive retina at the back of the eye.
 A cataract begins when proteins in the eye form clumps that prevent the lens from sending clear images to the retina.
 A cataract develops slowly, usually unbeknownst to the patient.
 When these clumps enlarge they begin to interfere with vision by distorting the passage of light through the lens.
 A person can develop cataracts in both eyes, but they usually don’t form at the same time or progress at the same rate.